nestordemeure/nestordemeure.github.io/content/cooking/sweet/clafoutis.md

 * about 500grams (you want to cover your pan with a nice layer) of a mix of cherries and apricots (stones fruits such as cherries, plums apricots and peaches feel like a better match but it works with pretty much anything including bananas and rhubarb, I like a mix of cherries and apricots to vary colors and flavors)
 * 4 eggs
 * 100 grams of flour
-* 60 grams of salted butter (you could use an equal weight of olive oil and some salt, the taste would differ but that still makes for a good cake)
+* 60 grams of salted butter (you could use 45 grams of olive oil and some salt, the taste and texture would slightly differ but that still makes for a good cake)
-* 100 grams of sugar (could be reduced according to taste)
+* 60 grams of sugar (you could go up to 100 grams according to taste)
 * 25cl of milk
 * some vanilla extract (optional)